theredfoxfire/qiscus-sdk-web/README.md

 </html>
 ```
 We're using two CDN here, one for emoji support and one for the icon, in this case we're using FontAwesome.
 The *emojione* is optional though.

+If you already registered for your own AppId, just replace `dragongo` with your own `AppId`.
+In the example above we automatically open a chat roow with `guest2@qiscus.com` assuming that user already registered on `dragongo` AppId, if the user is not registered then it will be failed.

 # Authentication